Link is committed to reducing waste from tenant operations, shoppers, and construction/renovation.

 Commenced Organic Waste to Energy Programme |

-Expanded the programme to more markets and commenced collaboration with food and beverage tenants |
+Expanded programme to more markets and collaborated with food and beverage tenants |

 |||